 It is the trader's responsibility to keep within the law and to have systems in place that will act as a 'due diligence' defence.
 Best practice guidance can include the following.

 Always observe any age restrictions on the video recording and make sure your staff do so too.
 It is advised that the legislation be brought to the attention of all staff via regular training.
 It is important that you can prove that your staff have understood what is required of them under the legislation.
 This can be done by keeping a record of the training and asking the member of staff to sign to say that they have understood it.
 These records should then be checked and signed on a regular basis by management or the owner.

 Always ask young people to produce proof of their age.
 Trading standards services and the government support the national Proof of Age Standards Scheme (PASS).
 You can be confident that a card issued under the scheme and bearing the PASS hologram is an acceptable proof of age.
 There are a number of card issuers in the scheme - visit the PASS website for more information.
 Photo driving licences and passports are also acceptable as proof of age.

 Posters showing age limits should be displayed and contain a statement regarding the refusal of such sales.
 This would then deter potential purchasers and act as a reminder to members of staff.

 All refusals should be recorded on a refusal sales sheet or a refusal book.
 Some tills have a refusals system built in.
 Maintaining a refusal log will strengthen any defence you may have.
 Logs should be checked by the manager/owner to ensure that all members of staff are using them.
-A specimen refusal log is attached below.

 Check your current and new stock and ensure that all video recordings have been classified.